joffb/banjo/README.md

 + Sound Effect playback
     + only 1 SFX can be played back at a time
     + only 1 channel can be included in the SFX
-    + SFX can be given a priority, so one SFX can override another if it's more important, or is ignored if it's not
+    + using the queue system, SFX can be given a priority, so one SFX can override another if it's more important, or is ignored if it's not
-+ Simple system for playing back songs and SFX, so you only need to call `banjo_queue_song(song_number);` or do `ld a, song_number / ld (queue_song), a` and the next call to `banjo_update` will handle it.
++ Queue system for playing back songs and SFX, so you only need to call `banjo_queue_song(song_number);` or do `ld a, song_number / ld (queue_song), a` and the next call to `banjo_update` will handle it.
+	+ this automatically changes bank 2 (0x8000 to 0xbfff) by writing to 0xffff
++ When you want to handle banking and playback in a custom way, or integrate with other libraries, there are functions which can be used to play and update songs without the queue system
+	+ `banjo_play_song` will start a song playing, `banjo_update_song` can be called once a frame to update it
+	+ `banjo_play_sfx` will start a sfx playing, `banjo_update_sfx` can be called once a frame to update it
+	+ `banjo_mute_song_channel` and `banjo_unmute_song_channel` can be used to mute song channels when playing back sfx with a different library
 + Supports Song/SFX sizes up to 16kb (the song needs to be entirely in one bank)

 ### Furnace features and effects currently supported: